i211534/gaming-platform-api/README.md

 ---

 <div align="center">
-  Built for competitive cricket experiences—from match scenarios to rewards.
+  Built for competitive cricket experiences, from match scenarios to rewards.
 </div>